SwiftGraphs/Grape/Sources/Grape/Grape.docc/CreatingAForceDirectedGraph.md

 ```

-## Responding to interactions and events
+## Respond to interactions and events

 Grape provides a set of interactions and events to help you respond to user interactions, including dragging, zooming, and tapping.
 They are mostly supported by default, and you can install your callbacks to respond to them.